shoefer/shoefer.github.io/_posts/2015-12-28-stop-teaching-math.markdown

 And sound argumentation, sharp thinking and - obviously - statistics are at the very core of math.
 All of this is required because you have the right to vote for your leaders - if  you are well-informed and able to make up your own opinion on valid logical ground, you are less likely to fall for populists and propaganda.

 I do agree that my math curriculum did not do a great job at teaching me all of the this - but it should.
 We most definitely should change the way math is taught, and there are various ideas of doing so (I have [some thoughts](/intuitivemi/2015/07/19/why-no-formulas.html) about what is going wrong in university courses, and [some people](https://www.youtube.com/watch?v=fu-gFkuls_c) have ideas on how to fix them).
 However, dropping maths from the curriculum does not sound like a viable solution to me.
-The number of people supporting populists like Donald Trump shows that we have an education problem.
+The number of people supporting [clowns](http://www.der-postillon.com/2016/11/erster-clown.html) like Donald Trump shows that we have an education problem.
 Let’s try to make education better, and let’s make teaching better math part of this endeavour.